1. Giving Small Business Owners a Fair Shot

 3. Strengthening Organized Labor

 Protecting organized labor leads to better working conditions and benefits for the people of our state.
-However, many workers no longer see the value in unions, stopping them from giving a portion of their paychecks to the union in the form of dues.
+However, many workers no longer see the value in unions.
 Combined with the occasional news of union corruption, lower enthusiasm has led to weakened unions.